NAIC VA Captive Study Preliminary Findings & Conclusions

 Life Insurer-Owned Captives

-In addition, the Subgroup began working on a White Paper in 2012 on the use and regulation of captives.
+In 2012, the Subgroup drafted a White Paper in 2012 on the use and regulation of captives.
 The Captive and Special Purpose Vehicles: An NAIC White Paper outlines the findings of the Subgroup's request for comment and offers seven recommendations for consideration and/or possible study.
 The recommendations address: accounting considerations; confidentiality; access to alternative markets; International Association of Insurance Supervisors principles, standards and guidance; enhancements to the credit for reinsurance models; disclosure and transparency; and Financial Analysis Handbook guidance.

 The Financial Condition (E) Committee and the Executive (EX) Committee and Plenary formally adopted the White Paper on July 17 and July 26, 2013, respectively.
 The Financial Condition (E) Committee assigned the task of determining how to implement many of the recommendations to the Principle-Based Reserving Implementation (EX) Task Force and the Reinsurance (E) Task Force.